antopolskiy/antopolskiy.github.io/content/post/gpt3_1.md

 [^pe]: Incidentally, prompt engineering is relevant not only for text completion such as GPT-3 but also for image generation networks, such as DALLE and Midjourney.
 It has gotten to the point and many people consider prompt engineering as its own way of programming, and predict that shortly we will have a whole profession of "prompt engineers".

 But how to come up with good prompts?
 By now, prompt engineering has hundreds of posts written about it, and soon there will be dedicated books.
-However, as we just want to get started, I offer you a way to think about prompts that have helped me on many occasions.
+However, as we just want to get started, I offer you a way to think about prompts that has helped me on many occasions.
 I call it **"it's gotta be somewhere on the internet"**.

 Whenever you create a prompt, think about whether the result (your prompt + completion) could be the content of a page somewhere on the internet.
 This idea comes from the fact that the training dataset for GPT-3 included a lot of web page content.